HippErger/JS411_fakeCars_withFireBase_projects/partFour.md

 // Home.js
  import React, {useContext} from 'react' import {ReadLikedCarsContext} from './../Context/likesContext'
-//   // WE CAN CHANGE THE STATE with SetLikedCarsContext form likesContext.js
+//   // WE CAN CHANGE THE STATE with SetLikedCarsContext fromm likesContext.js
 //   // `import {SetLikedCarsContext,ReadLikedCarsContext} from './../Context/likesContext'`

 const Home = ({carsData}) => {